 Limitations are stated in notes for the parking stand.

-A 14.10.2.
+14.10.2.
 Airport CDM

-R Airport Collaborative Decision Making (A-CDM) supports optimal handling of aircraft N around stop processes at the airport to increase the efficiency of the European air
+Airport Collaborative Decision Making (A-CDM) facilitates an optimal handling of turnaround processes at the airport to increase the Efficiency of European airspace (Single European Sky).
+The following instructions and information shall apply: